tijlleenders/ZinZen-user-talk/_posts/2021-09-09-Big-tech-will-never-help-us.md

 As individuals - and as a species!

-Have an idea to improve ZinZen?
+Have an idea to improve ZinZen®?
 Please [contact us](https://zinzen.me/contact.html).